 What I do notice, and that compares very favorably with the Emirates A380 Business Class is the size of the cabin and the subsequent traffic and noise.
 Rather than the vast, open cabin of the Emirates A380, the Singapore Airlines A380 version is small, and cosy.
 I don’t feel like I’m on a plane that seats 500+ people.
 It’s quiet, and feels exclusive and relaxed.

 Upon boarding we are provided with an almost encyclopedic menu.
-From the biographies of their consulting chefs (I note esteemed Georges Blanc from France and Australia’s own Matt Moran among their alumni) and sommeliers, to the extensive wine and cocktail list, this becomes my bible for the flight.
+From the biographies of their consulting chefs (I note esteemed Georges Blanc from France and Australia’s own Matt Moran among their faculty) and sommeliers, to the extensive wine and cocktail list, this becomes my bible for the flight.
 And very handy it is too.

 Our pre-take off champagne is vintage Taittinger (the 2007 for the champagne aficionados), but rather than continue with champagne, I decide to try the cocktail menu for my pre-lunch drink.
 I’m not a great cocktail drinker, but the signature Silver Kris Sling really catches my eye.
 With its gin, orange liqueur, orange juice and pineapple juice, topped with champagne it exceeds my expectations.
 Frankly it’s delicious……